The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 Current theory posits that the Ortolan bunting is declining due to human influence through fragmentation of habitat and illegal hunting, especially in France.
 The fragmentation results in a scattered and "island"-like distribution in Western Europe.

-However, the Ortolan bunting is distinctly a valley colonizer and the distribution is due to area selection during colonization, not habitat fragmentation.
+However, the Ortolan bunting is distinctly a valley colonizer and the distribution is due to site selection during colonization, not habitat fragmentation.

 The bunting breeds on the exact same geographical "islands" today as it has done throughout the last 300 years - and it also does NOT breed in the same areas it did NOT breed in, during the same period.